Leveraging your Strengths to Strategize for Success

 Danielle Barkley is a Career Educator who works with the Centre for Student Involvement and Careers to support graduate students at UBC.
 She completed her PhD in English literature at McGill University and has previous experience as a university instructor and writing consultant.

-Jacqui Brinkman is the Manager of the Graduate Pathways to Success program in Graduate and Postdoctoral Studies.
+Jacqui Brinkman is the Director of Graduate Student Professional Development at the Graduate and Postdoctoral Studies.
 Through this role, she works to improve the graduate student experience.
 Previously, she has managed postdoctoral and undergraduate programs in the Faculty of Medicine and was as a lab-based researcher both within academia and industry.
 She completed her MSc in Biology at McGill University.